 - Attacks a longstanding Bipartisan approach: Over a decade ago, the Bush Administration-appointed U.S. Commission on Ocean Policy found that federal ocean issues are best handled at the regional level, in partnership with the states, cities, towns, businesses, tribes and communities that are most impacted by ocean management.
 Anti-ocean planning riders try to undermine these efforts to empower states and local communities.

-We strongly object to Section 505 of the House FY18 Energy and Water Appropriations bill, Section 435 of the House FY18 Interior and Environment Appropriations bill, and any other riders that attack regional ocean planning.
+We strongly object to Section 505 of the House FY18 Energy and Water Appropriations bill, Section 435 of the House FY18 Interior and Environment Appropriations bill, Section 756 of the House FY18 Agriculture and Rural Development Appropriations bill, and any other riders that attack regional ocean planning.